How to Monitor and Manage your Phantom Slots and Execution Time

 Free trial and plan upgrades:

-You can find your current plan’s Slots' limits on directly from your Dashboard, by visiting the Usage page in your workspace, or on the PhantomBuster Plans & Pricing page.
+You can find your current plan's Slot limits directly from your PhantomBuster Dashboard, by visiting the Usage page in your workspace, or on the PhantomBuster Plans & Pricing page.

 What happens when you reach the Phantom Slot limit

-When your plan has no available slots left:
+When your plan has no available slots left, you'll see a warning in your workspace:

-• A "No slots left" message will appear at the top of your PhantomBuster Dashboard, just above your active Phantoms.
+• A "No slots left" message will appear at the top of your PhantomBuster Dashboard, just above your Phantoms

-• If you try to launch a new Phantom or Workflow, a popup message will notify you: "You’ve reached your Phantom slot limit"
+• If you try to add a new Phantom or Workflow when no slots are available, a popup message will appear:

 This means you've hit your plan's cap on simultaneous automations.
 You won't be able to create or run additional Phantoms or Workflows until you free up a slot or upgrade your plan.